Scenes and nodes¶

 First of all, the scene changes to the 2D editor (because Label is a 2D Node type), and the Label appears, selected, at the top left corner of the viewport.

-The node appears in the scene tree editor (box in the top right corner), and the label properties appear in the Inspector (box in the bottom right corner).
+The node appears in the scene tree editor in the Scene dock, and the label properties appear in the Inspector dock.

 Ok, everything’s ready to run the scene!
 Press the PLAY SCENE Button on the top bar (or hit F6):

 Scenes need to be saved to be run, so save the scene to something like Hello.tscn in Scene -> Save:

 And here’s when something funny happens.
 The file dialog is a special

 file dialog, and only allows you to save inside the project.
 The project